Zero Trust on AWS

 AWS IoT provides the foundational components of Zero Trust to a technology domain where unauthenticated, unencrypted network messaging over the open internet was previously the norm.
 All traffic between your connected IoT devices and the AWS IoT services is sent over Transport Layer Security (TLS) using modern device authentication including certificate-based mutual TLS.
 In addition, AWS added TLS support to FreeRTOS bringing key foundational components of Zero Trust to a whole class of microcontrollers and embedded systems.

 When two components don’t need to communicate, they shouldn’t be able to, even when residing within the same network segment.
 You can accomplish this by authorizing specific flows between the components.
 By eliminating unnecessary communication pathways, you are applying least privilege principles to better protect critical data.
-Depending on the nature of the systems, you can construct these architectures through dynamic microperimeters built using Security Groups, request signing through Amazon API Gateway, private connectivity through AWS PrivateLink, and more.
+Depending on the nature of the systems, you can construct these architectures through simplified and automated service-to-service connectivity with embedded authentication and authorization using Amazon VPC Lattice, dynamic micro-perimeters built using Security Groups, request signing through Amazon API Gateway, and more.

 Secure workforce mobility